abdulrahman19/Pershama/laracasts/php-7/docs/9-multicatch-exception-handling.md

 # Multi-Catch Exception Handling

-Before when you wanna throw exception with multi-catch you used to do like:
+Before PHP 7 when you wanna throw exception with multi-catch you used to do like:

 ```php
 class ExOne extends Exception {}